0x1eef/nanoc-gzip.rb/README.md

 ### Binary items

-The following example demonstratesthe compression of a binary item - a PNG file. <br>
+The following example demonstrates the compression of a binary item - a PNG file. <br>
 For binary items, the `gzip_binary` filter can be used.

 ``` ruby